Grant for Upper Peninsula Avian Research and/or Avian-Related Conservation Project

 Carly Paget, is a graduate student at Northern Michigan University through the Biology department.
 She plans to study the Common Loon population at the Seney National Wildlife Refuge and investigate why their numbers have been decreasing.
 She will take a look at certain blood pathogens that are known to affect loon populations as well as West Nile Virus.
 Her studies will also include studying the effects of water levels and predation on nesting success.
 CJPaget_LWAS_AvianResearchGrantApplication

-Connor Gable, graduate student in the Biology Department of Northern Michigan University
+Connor Gable, a graduate student in the Biology Department of Northern Michigan University

 Connor will identify wood decay fungi to species level and examine the role that wood decay fungi play in nest-site selection by comparing the fungal communities in Black-capped Chickadee nest cavities to control trees.This award will be used for expenses and supplies to be used Connor’s research.
 Click on the following link to view Connor’s research proposal: